Liverpool's super-subs: Jota & Shaqiri prove Klopp now has game-changers in reserve | Goal.com

 The cast changes, but the story doesn’t.

-Liverpool carry on, and there’s still no harder place to go in football than Fortress Anfield.
+Liverpool carry on as they always do, and there’s still no harder place to go in football than Fortress Anfield.

 They’re not sparkling, but this is what Liverpool have now – game-changers in reserve.
-If Mo Salah and Sadio Mane can’t break down the door, then Klopp can turn to his bench and know there is quality to come on.
+If Mo Salah and Sadio Mane can’t break down the door, if Roberto Firmino doesn't fire and the full-backs aren't decisive, then Klopp can turn to his bench and know there is quality to come on.

 He needed that quality here.
 Liverpool were toiling when Jota and Shaqiri were summoned, 20 minutes from time.
 They’d trailed to Pablo Fornals’ opener, levelling through Mohamed Salah, who won and converted a penalty just before half-time.